 Leases

-Leases in Algeria are typically signed on a one-year basis, but expats may also find month-to-month rentals.
-Lease agreements are usually drawn up in Arabic, making it essential to have them translated into English to ensure expats fully understand their obligations.
-Real-estate agents can assist in this process, providing a smooth and informed experience.
+Leases in Algeria are typically signed on a one-year basis, but you may also find month-to-month rentals.
+Lease agreements are usually drawn up in Arabic, making it essential to have them translated into English to ensure you fully understand your obligations.
+Real-estate agents can also assist with this process, providing a smooth and informed experience.

 Terminating the lease